Planar Length-Constrained Minimum Spanning Trees: Introduction

 There are also several works which have given approximation algorithms for special cases of length-constrained MST, all with length slack $1$. \cite{ravi1998bicriteria} gave a $(1+\eps)$-approximation in poly-time for bounded treewidth graphs for constant $\eps > 0$.
 For the case where all edge lengths are $1$ and the input graph is a complete graph whose weights give a metric, \cite{althaus2005approximating} gave a poly-time $O(\log n)$-approximation.
 For the related problem where our goal is a solution in which all nodes are at distance at most $h$, \cite{bar2001generalized} gave an $O(\log n)$ approximation, assuming and all edge length are $1$ and $h \in \{4,5\}$.
 For this same problem if all edge weights are in $\{1,2\}$ and $h=2$ then a $5/4$-approximation in poly-time is possible \cite{alfandari1999approximating}.
-Lastly, \cite{laue2008approximating} and \cite{fakcharoenphol2025ptas} both gave poly-time $(1+\eps)$-approximations for the metric problem in the Euclidean plane.
+For the metric problem in the Euclidean plane, \cite{laue2008approximating} and \cite{fakcharoenphol2025ptas} both gave poly-time $(1+\eps)$-approximations.
+Lastly, the cost-distance and buy-at-bulk network design problems are two related problems to length-constrained MST that involve two edge-weight functions, and have also been studied extensively \cite{awerbuch1997buy,chekuri2001costdist,meyerson2008cost,chekuri2024approximation}.

-\paragraph{Length-Constrained Graph Algorithms.} Beyond length-constrained MST, there is a considerable and growing body of work on length-constrained graph algorithms.
+\paragraph{Details on Length-Constrained Graph Algorithms.} Beyond length-constrained MST, there is a considerable and growing body of work on length-constrained graph algorithms.
 There is a good deal of work on the length-constrained version of many well-studied generalizations of MST \cite{boehm2022hop,khani2016improved,hajiaghayi2009approximating,chimanispoerhase2014shallowlight}.
 Along these lines, perhaps most notably, it is known that length-constrained distances can be embedded into distributions over trees which gives poly-time poly-log approximations with poly-log length slack for numerous such generalizations, including length-constrained group Steiner tree, Steiner forest and group Steiner forest \cite{haeupler2021tree,filtser2022hop,chekuri2024approximation}.
 Beyond network design, there is recent work in length-constrained flows \cite{haeupler2023maximum} and length-constrained oblivious routing schemes \cite{ghaffari2021hop, haeupler2022hop} which aim to route in low congestion ways over \emph{short} paths.

 Lastly, there are many recent exciting developments in length-constrained expander decompositions which are, roughly, a small number of length increases so that reasonable demands in the resulting graph can be routed by low congestion flows over short paths \cite{haeupler2022hop,haeupler2024new,haeupler2023parallel,haeupler2024dynamic,haeupler2025length,haeupler2024low}.
 This line of work has recently culminated in, among other things, the first close-to-linear time algorithms for $O(1)$-approximate min cost multicommodity flow \cite{haeupler2024low}.